+The recent EU developments, in particular the Green Deal, the ‘Fit for 55’ package, the ‘Efficient and Green Mobility’ package and the EU’s Sustainable and Smart Mobility Strategy.
 The Green Deal is the main policy and legislative package for the greening of the European continent and its economy by 2050.
 Its most important part is the ‘Fit for 55’ package which aims to reduce the EU GHG emissions by 55% (as compared to 1990) by 2030.
-Here the waterborne and air transport sectors are targeted both by dedicated pieces of legislation – the FuelEU Maritime Initiative and the ReFuelEU Aviation Initiative – and by other key proposals, mainly the Alternative Fuels Infrastructure Regulation and the revised EU Emissions Trading System (ETS).
+Here, the waterborne and air transport sectors are targeted by dedicated pieces of legislation – the FuelEU Maritime Initiative and the ReFuelEU Aviation Initiative – and other key proposals, mainly the Alternative Fuels Infrastructure Regulation and the revised EU Emissions Trading System (ETS).
 The latter is critical as it will include much of both waterborne and air transport activities, leading to a paradigm shift for these sectors.

 Also, according to this Strategy, airports and ports need to become zero-emissions by using clean technologies and digitalization, both for themselves and the transport services they facilitate.
 In addition, ports are recognized as potential “new clean energy hubs for integrated electricity systems, hydrogen and other low-carbon fuels, and testbeds for waste reuse and the circular economy”, thus greatly extending their importance.